Glycogen Depletion Workouts: What They Are & Why They Matter

 In most cases, glycogen depletion workouts won't be very relevant to helping you reach your goals.
 Unless you're an athlete who's really trying to maximize their performance, or you want to increase insulin sensitivity ...
 I would argue it's not necessarily worth keeping on your radar.
 Truthfully, you'd be splitting hairs at that point.

-Now, yes, workouts that deplete glycogen can be very beneficial.
+However, yes, workouts that deplete glycogen can be very beneficial in specific cases.

 For example, if you want to lose fat or build muscle, resistance training is an excellent option.
 Even still, it's not an excellent option just because it depletes glycogen.